Recovering Subscription Payments

 More failed recurring payment sources are coming!

-Enrolling a subscription
+Enrolling a subscription in the Retry Engine

-Recovery is opt-in per subscription and is configured at subscription-creation time using the payment_failure_configuration object on the Create Subscription request.
-Set recovery_strategy to the name of the strategy you want to apply:
+The Retry Engine is opt-in per subscription and is configured at subscription-creation time using the payment_failure_configuration object on the Create Subscription request.

 {